gcarbo01/devsecops-roadmap/README.md

 Penetration test.
 Security.
 <br><br>
 Comments:<br>
 PentestGPT is a penetration testing tool empowered by ChatGPT.
 It is designed to automate the penetration testing process.
-It is built on ChatGPT and operates in an interactive mode to guide penetration testers in overall progress and specific operations.
+It is built on ChatGPT and operates in an interactive mode to guide penetration testers in overall progress and specific operations.	 <br>
 This capability may be in the same group as the one provided by:
 •	ImmuniWeb
 •	ZAP (OWASP)